Priya6979/React-Video-Gallery/README.md

 # React-Video-Gallery
-Built by using HTML, CSS, ReactJs
+Built by using HTML, CSS,JavaScript , ReactJs